gvwilson/sensibleadventures/nardica/nardica.md

 "*Ta ma dé*," Wales swore.

-His drone plummeted toward the sea floor as the Zillion hunter-killers closed in.
+His drone plummeted toward the sea floor as the Zillion torpedoes closed in.
-"C'mon c'mon c'mon," Iffy pleaded without realizing she was saying it out loud.
+"C'mon c'mon c'mon," Iffy pleaded, not realizing she was speaking aloud.

 The drone's dot blinked out.
 A balloon of red light expanded where it had been.
 The Zillion sparks tried to curve away, but there wasn't time.
-First one then the other disappeared as their trajectories intersected the expanding red blob.
+Their trajectories disappeared as they intersected the expanding red blob.

 And then the blob touched the sea floor.
 The pink blotch beneath it writhed like a speared fish,